March 14, 2024

 The Crucial Role of Maintenance and Repairs

 You can’t change the oil in your car unless you have tools and oil.
-To operate an arcade, you will need essential tools to start and back up parts.
-Any manufacturer or distributor can tell you the most commonly ordered parts of each game, and you can keep some of those parts in stock.
+To operate an arcade, you will need essential tools to start and backup parts.
+Any manufacturer or distributor can inform you about the most commonly ordered parts for each game, and you can keep some of those parts in stock.
 A well-stocked parts and tech area in your location will save you thousands in shipping and operational costs.
-A broken game makes zero revenue per hour and zero revenue per day that it’s broken.
+A broken game makes zero revenue per hour and zero revenue per day while it’s broken.

 Game Selection: Using Data Over Desire

 Okay, so you have decided you want to own your own games and take on the repair and maintenance that goes along with it.
-You will plan ahead, be well-stocked on parts and tools, and hire or train a game tech at your facility.
+You will plan ahead, be well-stocked with parts and tools, and either hire or train a game technician at your facility.
 Now what?
 What games do you choose?
 How do you decide what games to pick?
 Do you let your kids pick?
 Do you pick what you like and think is fun?

 For most people, this is an investment.
 Something that they want to be profitable.
 Sometimes, the most profitable games will make you scratch your head regarding what YOU think is fun.
 I can’t tell you how many times I hear from people asking about the “classics” and “retro” games.
 You can make some scenarios work for you, but in most scenarios, these games belong in your basement or man cave, not your profit center.
 When choosing who to buy games from, find someone who will be honest with you about games and their profitability and tell you things you may not want to hear.
 And listen.